German court delays ruling on dredging of Elbe in Hamburg

 The Federal Administrative Court in the city of Leipzig had been expected to announce a ruling on Thursday but said it would wait until the European Court of Justice rules on a similar case for the German river Weser.
 That decision is due next year.

-The city of Hamburg and federal waterways authorities want to dredge about 130 kilometers of the river so that container ships with 14.5 meters draught can reach the port, against 13.5 meters at present.
+The city of Hamburg and federal waterways authorities want to dredge about 130 kilometres of the river so that container ships with 14.5 metres draught can reach the port, against 13.5 metres at present.
 It would be the sixth time the river has been deepened.

 Ship sizes have grown from vessels carrying 2,000 to 3,000 standard twenty foot cargo containers in the 1980s to ships carrying up to 18,000 containers today.